What Makes MOR Unique?

 Day 3: Onaway to Rogers City

-We will start just west on Onaway like last year, and send us east as we make our way to Rogers City.
-We will still see some back roads including some single track ORV trails.
-Could get a bit sandy on some legs.
-This will transition to some fast running on the dirt roads, and then eventually the scenic glory leg running along Lake Huron.
-Finish will be on the beach in Rogers City like last year.
+We will start just west of Onaway like last year, and head southeast as we make our way to Rogers City.
+We will still see some trails, some back roads, including single track ORV trails.
+Things could get a bit sandy on some legs.
+This will transition to fast running on the dirt roads, and then eventually the scenic glory leg running along Lake Huron.
+Finish will be on the beach in Rogers City.

 More specifics will be sent to captains after registration has concluded on June 1.
 However, please reach out to us at MichiganOutbackRelay@gmail.com if you have any questions!